 In System V Release 2.0, the developer can control whether the contents of the freed space are destroyed or left undisturbed[…].
 In System V Release 1.0, the contents are left undisturbed.

-manufacturing a reality in which the undocumented behaviour of the -lmalloc
+manufacturing a reality in which the undocumented behaviour of the -lmalloc opt-in extension is actually the universal baseline.

 p.
 103 (114)